Mother Mary More: Exile

 Once they were settled in Hengrave, Mother More attempted to get in touch with those who had stayed behind.
 However, upon realizing they had not gotten to London, she made inquiries and discovered that Bruges was full of French troops and the nuns would be unable to leave or stay in contact.
 Prior to learning this, More had sent £125 for their safe passage to London, but it never got to them.
 It was not until a year later that the nuns were able to take up normal office times and were allowed to wear their habits.
 In order to do so More had to be granted permission by the Archbishop of Canterbury and two members of parliament.
 The nuns were not allowed to worship openly because Catholicism was not allowed in England, following the rule of Henry VIII.

 Beginning in the summer of 1795, with the help of Sir Thomas Gage and the urging of Mother More, Hengrave Hall was renovated in order to complete and improve the chapel and donations began coming in from local citizens.
 They donated an organ, candlesticks, food, wine, hourglasses, cooking supplies, and money to make or mend their habits.
 The local people were very generous and regarded the nuns with much respect.
 Mother More went against the order’s rules about not being allowed to do any work for secular persons in order to pay for necessities and rent, which she believed to be justified.
 The nuns would embroider and make pincushions.
 In 1795 they made £50 and in 1796 they were able to increase their wages to £113.
 As the nuns began to live life normally, the canonesses decided to re-open their school, even though they only had two students.

 Mother More was instrumental in organizing the necessities at Hengrave to get life back to being as normal as possible.
 In January 1796, More traveled to the Quarter Sessions in Bury.
-There she took the oath, required under the Relief Act of 1791, to set up a school and licensed Catholic chapel.
+There she took the oath, required under the Roman Catholic Relief Act 1791 (31 Geo.
+3. c.
+32), to set up a school and licensed Catholic chapel.
 She had previously begun writing to the Vicars in charge of the Diocese of Bruges to ask permission for the sisters that had remained there to travel to England.
 While the nuns, with the exception of Sr. Olivia Darrell, eventually made their way to Hengrave, some died soon after the trip.

 In the years following, pupils of the convent began making their first profession.
 However, because laws made under the rule of Charles II in 1660 to re-establish the position of the Church of England, government officials inquired about whether the convent had received any new members, which was not allowed.
 This is another aspect of More’s life as Prioress that is not particularly uncommon around this time.
 There is evidence of many convents going against the law to continue their teaching and expand their community.